-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$5,106,018. - The change in the District's total net position was \$5,106,018, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balance of \$192,225.
-The total fund balance is restricted for debt service and capital projects and the remainder is unassigned fund balance.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$5,268,372. - The change in the District's total net position in comparison with the prior fiscal year was \$162,354, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balance of \$331,886, and increase of \$139,661 in comparison with the prior fiscal tear.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned fund balance which is available for spending at the District's discretion.